ungtb10d/tools-bash-script/README.md

-# Shell Script to Install Top DevOps Tools
+# Shell Script to Install Top DevOps Tools -  Red Hat / CentOS

 # Everything has to be automated so we can spend more time on improving our projects by new strategies.